haiduh/UnityProjects/README.md

 - **Blender**: 3D modeling software for creating assets.
 - **C#**: Programming language for scripting within Unity.

-## Contributing
+## 📞 Contact Me
-Contributions are welcome!
-If you'd like to contribute to any of these project, please fork the repository and create a pull request with your changes.
+If you have any questions or would like to discuss these projects further, feel free to reach out:

----
+- **Email:** rayaanhaider04@hotmail.com

-Feel free to reach out if you have any questions or suggestions!
+I’d love to hear your feedback or collaborate on future projects!